vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 ## Quick start

 The following is a recipe on how to get started with a tiny set of sample data.
-The sample data only contains the first 100 passages of the full dataset, but this should be able to run on for instance a laptop.
-For the full dataset to recreate the results in the DPR paper, see the next section.
+The sample data only contains the first 100 passages of the full dataset.

 Requirements: